blackburn32/the-glucose-games/content/about.md

 ## How it works

 The first step is getting your blood glucose levels hooked up to the games.
-In order to play the game you will need to have a Dexcom continuous glucose monitor (CGM), and you will need to be connected to Dexcom's Clarity service.
+In order to play the game you will need to have a continuous glucose monitor (CGM), and you will need to be connected to a [Nightscout](https://nightscout.github.io/) instance.
-The games will pull your blood glucose data from the Dexcom API.
+The games will pull your blood glucose data from the Nightscout API.

 ## The games